Three Concepts You Need to Grasp if You Want to Know Whether to Legalize Drugs (Yes, Even Heroin)

 Criminals are, in fact, human, and they do, in fact, usually respond to incentives.
 It’s why when youth unemployment goes up, generally crime by young people goes up: Crime seems more financially appealing when there are fewer alternatives.
 It’s why when wages go down for low-skilled workers, crime generally goes up too: You can earn more, Walter White-style, through crime.
 And on, and on: There’s a good summary of the evidence by two professors at the London School of Economics here.
 The evidence that crime is affected by incentives is overwhelming.

-Some of them will try to go into other forms of criminality, of course—but those markets are already (alas) being met.
-Let’s think about the most commonly-cited alternative to drug-dealing: pimping.
+Some of them will try to go into other forms of criminality, of course—but those markets are already, alas, being met.
+Let’s think about the most commonly-cited alternative to dealing drugs: pimping.
 There is already a market among men who want to pay for sex, and it is already being met.
 The day after a drug is legalized, there won’t be more people who want to pay for sex than there were the week before.
 That market already has a group of (vile) criminals who control it.
 Without an increase in demand, there won’t be a big increase in incentives, so there won’t be a big increase in people taking them up.

 Again, this isn’t theoretical.
-In Switzerland, after they legalized heroin for people who were already addicted to it, they didn’t see an increase in prostitution and pimping.
+In Switzerland, after it legalized heroin for people who were already addicted to the drug, the country didn’t see an increase in prostitution and pimping.
 In fact, as I learned when I reported there and interviewed people on the ground, the opposite happened.
-Because women working the streets were given legal heroin and support to turn their lives around, street prostitution virtually ended, and has never gone back to the level it was before, when heroin was in the hands of criminals.
+Because women working the streets were given legal heroin and support to turn their lives around, street prostitution virtually ended, and it has never gone back to the level it was before, when heroin was in the hands of criminals.

 But there is one thing I learned above everything else—one that led me to these concepts.
 As we end the drug war, we have to be guided not by fear, but—at last, at long last—by cool, hard facts.